chocolateboy/wax/bin/README.md

 ### -s, --separator STRING

-Override the default separator-token (`--`) used to mark the end of waxable options e.g.:
+Override the default separator-token (`--`) used to mark the end of waxable options, e.g.:

     $ wax --cache --separator :: cmd https://example.com/foo :: --referrer https://example.com

-Note: the separator token is removed from the list of options passed to the command.
+Note: the separator token is removed from the list of arguments passed to the command.

 ### -S, --no-separator

-Disable separator-token handling i.e. leave the default separator (`--`) to be handled by the command.
+Disable separator-token handling, i.e. leave the default separator (`--`) to be handled by the command.

 ### -t, --timeout INTEGER